-However, we at Australian Visa Advice have an Exceptionally High success rate.
+However, we at AVA have a 100% success rate.
 Our detailed knowledge of the law and years of experience preparing literally 100’s of applications will take the stress, confusion and high risk of failure out of the visa process.
 We often help clients who have had their visa applications previously rejected because they have either tried to obtain the visa themselves or used unqualified and inexperienced Migration Agents.
 They have wasted precious time, money and effort.

 For more information please contact one of our Migration Agents by clicking the Contact Us box in the menu bar on the home page.
-Or you can email us at firstname.lastname@example.org You can also call us in Thailand on 08 4222 3946 (from inside Thailand) or +66 84222 3946 (from outside Thailand), or in Australia on 0434 477 964 (from inside Australia) or +61 434 477 964 (from outside Australia).
+Or you can email us at email@example.com or you can fill in your name and email in the boxes on the home page.
+You can also call us on +66 (0)8 4222 3946.
 Once you contact us we will be happy to provide you with a free assessment to determine your visa needs.